 Dr. Sekhar is known around the world for his expertise in treating complex neurosurgical problems, particularly skull base tumors, such as acoustic neuromas, meningiomas, chordomas and complex brain tumors.
 He is also an expert in the treatment of brain aneurysms, arteriovenous malformation, and the performance of brain bypasses.

-Dr. Ravanpay is an assistant professor of neurological surgery at the University of Washington, and the Seattle Veterans Affairs Hospital.
+Dr. Ravanpay is an associate professor of neurological surgery at the University of Washington, and the Seattle Veterans Affairs Hospital.
 He practices general neurosurgery covering brain tumors, spine disorders and peripheral neuropathies.

-Michael Levitt, M.D. is an assistant professor of neurological surgery and radiology and an adjunct assistant professor of mechanical engineering at the University of Washington.
+Michael Levitt, M.D. is an associate professor of neurological surgery and radiology and an adjunct associate professor of mechanical engineering at the University of Washington.
 Dr. Levitt graduated summa cum laude from Loyola University Stritch School of Medicine, completed his neurological surgery residency at the University of Washington and completed additional fellowship training in endovascular neurosurgery at the Barrow Neurological Institute in Phoenix.
 Dr.